WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 void RequestNextUpdate(double delay);
 ```

-This function is used by RmlUi and custom elements to set the delay until the user interface should be rendered again, unless platform events are received in-between.
+This function is used by APUI and custom elements to set the delay until the user interface should be rendered again, unless platform events are received in-between.
 This is not a direct setter, it takes the minimum value of the already stored and the passed-in value.

 The rendering loop can then use the following function to retrieve the value in the range zero to infinity.